oloughlinc/CS255_System_Analysis/README.md

 # What did you do particularly well?

-This is our first attempt at system design documentation and I believe it does a good job representing the system in a way that can be transalted to a development team.
+This is a first attempt at system design documentation and I believe it does a good job representing the system in a way that can be translated to a development team.
 The steps and functions required are clearly laid out in a variety of formats.
 Especially helpful are the different diagrams that I was able to build for this project as it helps the team to understand the DriverPass system in terms of software instead of just customer requirements.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?